deNBI/securing_openstack_clum2025/README.md

 #### Network Setup

-* **`CLUM2025SecWeb-dmz-int-network`**: An internal network with a subnet that connects to the dmz-router ``CLUM2025SecWeb-dmz-router`` and the external floating IP pool ``dmz``, allowing our Octavia Load Balancer to receive internet traffic adn redirect internally to the reverse-proxy VM.
+* **`CLUM2025SecWeb-dmz-int-network`**: An internal network with a subnet that connects to the dmz-router ``CLUM2025SecWeb-dmz-router`` and the external floating IP pool ``dmz``, allowing our Octavia Load Balancer to receive internet traffic and redirect internally to the reverse-proxy VM.
 * **`CLUM2025SecWeb1-network-2`**: An internal network and subnet that connects to the public-router ``CLUM2025SecWeb1-router-2`` and the external floating IP pool ``public``, allowing our VM's to access the internet and be accessable via the User-Jumphost for remote-access.
 This network is isolated from direct public access network ``dmz``.
 * **`CLUM2025SecWeb1-reverseproxy-network`**: An internal network and subnet, dedicated to the reverse-proxy VM that connects to the public-router ``CLUM2025SecWeb1-router-2`` and the external floating IP pool ``public``, allowing our VM's to access the internet and be accessable via the User-Jumphost for remote-access.
 This network is isolated from direct public access network ``dmz``.